urpyLLIKa/jsonnet-tool/README.md

 including all dependencies imported via `import`, `importstr`, `importbin` etc and, if the none of the files have changes, skip them from the test run.

-Since `jsonnet` is hermitic, meaning that the output is always the same if the input and files are the same, this is a safe operation.
+Since `jsonnet` is hermetic, meaning that the output is always the same if the input and files are the same, this is a safe operation.

 Caching can be enabled with the `--cache` flag.